magicsandbox-ai/magicsandbox/packages/js/dev/README.md

 2. Running `npm install` to install the dependencies
 3. Deleting `package.json`

-If `dependencies` is not present in `magic.json`, `@magicsandbox.ai/dev` will assume you're handling installation yourself.
+If `dependencies` is not present in `magic.json`, `@magicsandbox.ai/dev` will assume you're handling dependencies yourself.
 You should either use `dependencies` in `magic.json` or `package.json`, not both. `@magicsandbox.ai/dev` will throw an error if both are present.

+todo install `npx magicsandbox install MyApp react`

 ### tailwindConfig